Armentia: Flora and fauna

 A major feature of the Armentia park is its extensive covering of natural woodland (104 ha), representing more than 70% of its surface area.
 The dominating species of the forest of Armentia is the gall oak.
 The park has grown over the last 25 years with the plantation of a wide variety of tree species, distributed over 40 ha of land formerly used for farming.

 The forest of Armentia contains a number of different environments.
 There are areas of thick vegetation in which, in addition to gall oaks, there are maples, hawthorns, blackthorns and blackberry bushes, followed by areas of more scattered woodland with large clearings in some places, in which heather, badassi and juniper grow.

-The Artetxo sitting area contains a number of outstanding examples of mature gall oaks with a curious candelabra-like shape, a consequence of pruning done over a number of years for firewood.
+The Artetxo sitting area contains a number of mature gall oaks with a unusual candelabra-like shape, a consequence of pruning done over a number of years for firewood.
 On the ridges you can find beech, holly and rowan and along the edges of the small streams that flow through the park, maple, hazel and ash are very common.

-The different environments that exist in the park are home to a rich and varied fauna including wild boars, squirrels, birds of prey and even about 30 species of small birds such as goldfinches, chaffinches, robins and great tits.
+The park is home to a variety fauna including wild boars, squirrels, birds of prey and about 30 species of small birds such as goldfinches, chaffinches, robins and great tits.

 The environmental value of Armentia park consists of the fact that it is an ecological corridor between the green urban areas and the Mountains of Vitoria.